Matt M. Morrow, Executive Artistic Director

 Cathy joined the Diversionary Team in late January 2017 while maintaining her position as Director of Operations at LeSar Development Consultants on a part-time basis.
 She is enjoying the vibrant, artistic environment as well as working in her home community.
 She has over 20 years of experience in administration, financial management and operations, including six years as a Supply Officer in the United States Marine Corps.
 Cathy grew up near Green Bay, Wisconsin, but left the Midwest many years ago to attend the University of San Diego, where she earned her Bachelor of Business Administration.
 She has lived in San Diego most of her adult life, raising two wonderful sons with her husband Gordon.
 She is currently pursuing a Certificate of Accounting with the intent of becoming CPA or CMA certified.

 Born on the Monterey Peninsula and raised in the City of Pacific Grove, a city founded to be a West Coast Chautauqua, David was immersed in a creative and theatrical arts positive environment from a very young age.
 He counts performances at the Fisherman’s Wharf theatre and shows by the Troopers of the Gold Coast at the First Theatre of California as his introduction to the theatre.
 A minor role in Midsummer Night’s Dream in high school was his first theatrical performance, followed many years later by roles in shows produced by the Lambda Players in Sacramento.
 David graduated from California State University, Sacramento with a degree in Government.
 He has worked in the non-profit sector for many years in the areas of development and program management.
 He moved to San Diego in 2011 to be with his partners Tommie and Virgil.
-David recently completed the Certificate program in Non-profit Management at University of San Diego.
+David received a Certificate in Non-profit Management from the University of San Diego and is credentialed by the Non-Profit Leadership Alliance as a Certified Non-profit Professional (CNP).
 In his free time David can be found on the hiking trails around San Diego or surfing the occasional wave.

 Anthony Methvin, Artistic Associate